 Reason for Letter: We have major issues in completing cell phone calls without them dropping during the call or the signal varying so much that the parties can’t hear or understand what the others are saying.

-Acceptable Length: I am planning on a concise and to the point letter of notification of the service issues.
+Acceptable Length: I am planning on a concise, to the point, letter which addresses my concerns regarding AT&T’s degrading service.

-Material Important to This Audience: It is important for those who work with the technical side of AT&T to hear about customer concerns, so they are aware that updates and increased cell towers are needed in our area.
+Material Important to This Audience: It is important for those who work with the technical side of AT&T to hear about customer concerns, so they are apprised updates and increased coverage are needed in our area.

 Most Useful Arrangement: I will let them know that I have stayed with their company and plan to continue with them, but they need to be aware of how serious the issue of low bandwidth is becoming in our area.

-Tone: I would hope to keep the tone of this letter professional and informative more than one of complaint.
-The letter would also have the support for their company, so they understand this is of concern to those who wish to continue to use their services.
+Tone: I would hope to keep the tone of this letter professional and more informative than one of complaint.
+I would like to express my concern from a place of empathy, so they understand that this is a a high priority for those who wish to continue to use their services.

-Due Date: The letter is due in class September 6, 2020 by Midnight.
-After receiving peer feedback to make it a positive letter it will be mailed.
+Due Date: The letter is due September 6, 2020, by Midnight.
+After receiving peer-review feedback, making my own corrections and improvements, I intend to physically mail in my letter.